Enterprises employing 10 or more disabled workers, or employing more than 30% disabled workers, will receive priority and policy support.

 Many incentives, corporate tax exemption, loan support

 "In Australia, I also know that the company I used to work for would be exempted from hiring people with disabilities and given priority to hiring foreign workers with a faster process.
-Everyone tried to maintain jobs for people of an age who are easily abandoned by businesses," reader DucNguyen wrote.
+Everyone tries to maintain jobs for people of an age who are easily abandoned by businesses," reader DucNguyen wrote.

 From the above issue, Tuoi Tre Online had a quick exchange with lawyer Nguyen Dang Tu (Ho Chi Minh City Bar Association, TriLaw LLC, Ho Chi Minh City).